The Internet of Things (IoT) is a great, disruptive power and the basis for digital companies which has merged the digital and physical worlds.

 The following core services illustrate the App Layer in IoT Solution Provider:

 • Integrated Development Environment (IDE): A sufficient time for designing the IoT Apps is required.
-The IDE can be a traditional one or a specific model driven for collaborative and visual development of the IoT App.
+The IDE can be a traditional one or a specific model is driven for collaborative and visual development of the IoT App.
 To create the build and application packages, core services for the configuration of software and merging are required.
 The IDE guide the IoT developers to apply the right patterns and best practices for IoT Development Services.

 • Multi-Channel Apps: In today’s world of Mobile Application, the IDE ideally supports developing an IoT Application on cross-platform which is optimized for specific factors and supports gestures with minimal overhead.